bonusly/un-handbook/README.md

 ## Benefits
 ### Health/Dental/Vision Insurance
 Bonusly offers generous health/dental/vision benefits that are significantly more comprehensive than industry average.
+Employees can also extend their insurance benefits to spouse and dependent children.
+"Spouse" includes partners through marriage, civil union, or registered domestic partnerships.

 ### 401k with Employer Matching
 Bonusly offers a 401k with employer matching through [Guideline](https://www.guideline.com/).